Delayed diagnosis or treatment of stroke

 Contact us

-We have offices in Southampton, London, Guildford, Richmond, Lymington and Woking.
+We have offices in London, Richmond, Southampton, Guildford, Lymington and Woking.
 We deal with clients throughout the country and we will visit you at your home, hospital or rehabilitation unit.
 Please see our Stroke Factsheet 2020 for further information on stroke symptoms, diagnosis, treatment and where to obtain further support.